DESCRIPTIONS OF COUNSELING AND MENTAL HEALTH PROFESSIONALS

 Advance Practice Registered Nurse (APRN): An APRN has completed a master’s degree or higher in a particular area of nursing, such as psychiatric-mental health.
 An APRN is credentialed by the American Nurses’ Association and may be certified by the state licensing board to prescribe medications and treatments in his/her area of expertise.
 A psychiatric APRN is educated and experienced to provide individual, family, and couples psychotherapy.
 All advanced practice credentials have requirements such as continuing education and periodic re-examination to maintain the credential.

-Pastoral Counselor: A professional who has been specifically trained in counseling techniques and theory as well as theology.
+Pastoral Counselor: This designation refers to a professional who has been specifically trained in counseling techniques and theory, as well as theology.
 The American Association of Pastoral Counselors is the certifying organization in this discipline.
 Some states provide an opportunity to become certified or licensed as a Pastoral Counselor.

 Psychiatrist: Psychiatrists have completed medical school, obtained a Doctor of Medicine degree (M.D.), and gone on to complete a specialization in psychiatry (as opposed to surgery, pediatrics, etc).
 They must pass the state’s requirements for licensure plus an additional examination process to become Board Certified.
 Psychiatrists diagnose and treat mental, emotional and behavioral disorders.
 Psychiatrists are specialists in prescribing the medications used to treat mental disorders, especially those that are more severe or complex.
 Psychiatrists also often serve as supervisors or directors at mental health facilities.